lukencode/GhostSolo/README.md

 ![Ghost pinned](screenshots/ghost-pinned.png)

 ### Membership support

+GhostSolo recommends you use the [Portal](https://ghost.org/changelog/portal/) functionality to handle membership.
+If membership is enabled the home page and footer will render a sign up form.

-GhostSolo currently supports free membership.
+You can also update routes.yaml and use the (legacy) ghost solo membership pages.GhostSolo currently supports free membership.
 You must **upload the routes.yaml fille"** which will be used when people click the subscribe button in the header.
-The paid membership functionality in Ghost *should* be compatible but has not yet been tested in production.

 ### Menus
 The standard ghost navigation will render in the nav bar at the top of the page.
 Secondary navigation will render in the footer.